LordAmit/Lordy_Learns_Django/README.md

 # Lordy_Learns_Django
 Self Explanatory Title.
-I am going to use this repo to practise what I am learning from Django.
+I am going to use this repo to practise what I am learning from [Django Documentation](https://docs.djangoproject.com/en/1.9/).

 ## Versions